juniorsundarCasual/TGT/vault/volume-5.chapter-377.md

 "Congratulations on being able to detect radio waves," the Sect Leader said.

 "Next comes the matter of analysis and understanding," he then added.
-"Once you bag that skill, we can properly celebrate your accomplishment."
+"To see something and be able to understand what you are seeing are not the same.
+The eyes can see by default, but it is the optic nerves and the optical centres of the brain that turn what the eyes see into meaningful data.
+Once you bag that skill, we can properly celebrate your accomplishment."

 ____